Capital on Tap vs Funding Circle at a Glance

 | Soft-search eligibility check | Yes | Yes |

-On tooling, Capital on Tap is the deeper platform.
-When a new hire starts on Monday morning and needs a card the same day, its unlimited free employee cards do the job, and a virtual card with its own limit ringfences a runaway software subscription.
+When your new hire starts on Monday morning and needs a card the same day, Capital on Tap’s unlimited free employee cards do the job immediately.
+A virtual card with its own limit ringfences a runaway software subscription.

 Capital on Tap vs Funding Circle Eligibility